karpetrosyan/scrapyio/README.md

 ## Requests

-As you may be aware, you can pass the url string in start requests to tell `Scrapyio` which content you want to download; however, some websites require additional **headers** to function properly; therefore, we can pass `Request` objects explicitly rather than only strings.
+As you know, you can pass the url string in start requests to tell `Scrapyio` which content you want to download; however, some websites require additional **headers** to function properly; therefore, we can pass `Request` objects explicitly rather than only strings.

 so we can replace
 ```python